gitlabhq/gitlabhq/doc/user/project/pipelines/settings.md

 badges for your project.
 The latest successful pipeline will be used to read the build status and test coverage values.

-Visit the **Pipelines** settings page in your project to see the exact link to your badges, as well as ways to embed the badge image in your HTML or Markdown pages.
+Visit the pipelines settings page in your project to see the exact link to your badges, as well as ways to embed the badge image in your HTML or Markdown pages.